BrandonWeng/sketchybot/README.md

-# twitbot
+# twitbot- npm(twit),node.js,processing
-npm,node.js

-Todo:
-  Make dynamic sketches,
-  Seperate bot module from index, host it
+Twitter bot that genereates a random "sketch" when prompted